casaam/casaam/README.md

 - 👋 Hi, I’m @casaam
-- 👀 I’m interested in ...Data Analytics
+- 👀 I’m interested in ...Cloud
-- 🌱 I’m currently learning ...Data certifications
+- 🌱 I’m currently learning ...Linux and Cloud environment
-- 💞️ I’m looking to collaborate on ... working with Data
+- 💞️ I’m looking to collaborate on ... working with Cloud
 - 📫 How to reach me ...

 <!---